Benefits

 At Carrot, we embed inclusion into our services.
 We vet all partners for LGBTQ+ inclusivity and offer a BIPOC provider network.
 We also provide age-inclusive fertility benefits through support for Menopause and Low T, as well as promoting financial equity through our Carrot Card, which would allow your client's employees to avoid spending money upfront and having to wait for reimbursements.

-Overall, Carrot focuses on supporting a variety of family-forming journeys to allow all people –– regardless of age, race, sex, sexual orientation, gender identity, or geography, to start their families.
+Overall, Carrot focuses on supporting a variety of family-forming journeys to allow all people –– regardless of age, race, sex, sexual orientation, faith, gender identity, or geography, to start their families.

 Cutting or postponing these benefits can alienate employees of different backgrounds and even cause your clients to lose diverse employees to companies willing to prioritize their needs.